ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 This is the fun part.
 How good is the model?
 I wanted to address this question from several standpoints.

 1. **Hyperparameter tuning**: What are the optimal parameters for the model fit?
-2. **Data transformation comparisons**: Does the spectogram data outperform the raw audio signal?
+2. **Data transformation comparisons**: Does the spectrogram data outperform the raw audio signal?
 How about the Fourier signal?
 3. **Quantity of training data**: Would labeling more data significantly increase accuracy or have I reached the point of diminishing returns?

 But first, let's just get a rough idea of how good the model is using out-of-the-box parameters, aka `sklearn`'s defaults.
+I extended the command line to include a `train` mode, so I can train the data like so.

 ```bash
 ./main.py train --label-data label_data.txt --model-dir model
 ```

 This created a model file under `model/model.dat`.
-Loading up the model and printing out the cross validation score yields
+Loading up the model and printing out the out-of-bag validation score yields

 ```python
 import joblib